factory-js/factory-js/README.md

 - [with Prisma](#-with-prisma)
 - [with Other ORM](#-with-other-orm)

-## ⭐️ Intro
+## ⭐️ Introduction

-Factory-js is designed to create objects for testing.
+Factory-js is a dummy object generator for testing.
-Its goal is to help developers save time and make writing tests easier and more readable.
+The goal is to save developers time and to make tests easier to write and read.

-For example, you may write tests that use Prisma without using Factory-js, like this:
+For example, the following code tests the function that returns whether the user is an admin.

 ```typescript
 // user.test.ts